GabyForceQ/LibertyEngine/README.md

 A powerful 2D/3D engine written in the D programming language!

 ##### Release notes (v0.0.15) (To be released)
-* Simpler project structure
+* Project structure is simpler
+* More manager classes were added
-* Added more manager classes: IOManager, ResourceManager..
+* No more Singletons
-* Cached textures
+* Texture caching
+* BSP Volumes and RawModel
+* Obj model loader using Assimp
-* Moved to GLFW
+* Moved from SDL2 to GLFW
 * More comments and bug fixes
+* Experimental flexible render pipline
+* Experimental lighting system

 ##### D compiler versions recommended:
 * DMD 2.082.0